Foundation Repair Dictionary

 U

-• Ultimate bearing capacity refers to the maximum load a soil can support before experiencing large-scale shear or excessive deformation.
+The maximum load a soil can support before experiencing large-scale shear or excessive deformation.
 It represents a theoretical limit rather than a condition expected in normal residential performance.

 Ultimate bearing capacity tends to matter most in design comparisons or when explaining how allowable values are derived.
 For existing homes, observed behavior is generally more informative.

-• Underpinning refers to methods used to extend or reinforce an existing foundation so loads are transferred to deeper or more stable soil.
+Methods used to extend or reinforce an existing foundation so loads are transferred to deeper or more stable soil.
 It can involve piers, piles, or other support systems.

 Underpinning tends to matter most when movement is ongoing or when additional support is needed to limit future change.
 Understanding cause and extent is more important than the method alone.

-• A utility trench is an excavation made to install or repair utilities such as water, sewer, gas, or electrical lines.
+An excavation made to install or repair utilities such as water, sewer, gas, or electrical lines.
 Trenches are typically backfilled after work is completed.

 Utility trenches tend to matter most when settlement occurs above or adjacent to them.
 Disturbed soil can compress differently than native soil over time.

-• Ultimate load refers to the maximum load a pier could theoretically support before experiencing significant loss of capacity.
+The maximum load a pier could theoretically support before experiencing significant loss of capacity.
 It represents a limit used for design comparison, not a load level intended to be reached in real use.

 Ultimate loads tend to matter most when understanding safety margins in pier design.
 For homeowners, the more relevant question is how the pier performs under service load, not how much it could carry in a theoretical scenario.